Welcome to Thatchers class….

 Keeping in Touch

 For those children who are moving out of a Foundation Stage class, you will no longer receive a parent partnership email.
 However, there will be plenty of information about what we are doing in class.
 The Parent Overview (this can be found below and in homework books) shares what the children will be learning this term.
 Please remember to read the newsletters carefully for information about what your children have been doing; also looking at the school website, Class Dojo and Twitter will give you a good insight.
-And of course, you are always welcome to come and ask Miss Sides or Miss Brown about anything at all.
+And of course, you are always welcome to come and ask Miss Brewer about anything at all.